 If you're a primary position player and Pitching is your secondary position, you'll throw a bullpen session in front of the coaches at the end of the session.

-All teams will play 2 games while being coached and evaluated by 100 Schools in attendance
+All teams will play 2 games while being coached by 80 coaches in attendance

 Fundamentals and defensive drills with coaches

 Constant instruction and verbal feedback from college coaches